quantumlib/qsim/docs/install_qsimcirq.md

 conda install -c conda-forge qsimcirq
 ```

-This will install the `qsimcirq` package from the conda-forge channel.
+This will install the `qsimcirq` package from the conda-forge channe

-## There's no compatible wheel for my machine!
+## Help!
+There's no compatible wheel for my machine!

 If existing wheels do no meet your needs, please open an issue with your
 machine configuration (i.e., CPU architecture, Python version) and consider